Best mattresses for college students in 2025: 5 beds that make the grade

 (Image credit: Future)

-The best mattresses for college students help you sleep better after a late-night cram session and wake up fresh for an early morning lecture, all without breaking the budget.
-We did our homework and our number one pick is the Nectar Classic, an all-foam mattress that suits most sleep styles with a durability to see you through your college years.
+We did our homework and our number one pick is the Nectar Classic, an all-foam mattress that suits most sleep styles with a durability to see you through your college years (and possibly beyond).
+It also features in our overall best mattress guide as an excellent value for money, with a price tag that won't be intimidating to most students.

-The best mattress for college students, rated by experts
+The best mattress for college students, chosen by experts

 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.